oomph-lib/oomph-lib/README.md

 **WORK IN PROGRESS**

+---
+Start MH edits

+---

-## Build options
+## Customising the build options

 ### Configuring the build via the specification of CMake cache variables

-You can customise your build by passing flags of the form `-D<FLAG>=<value>` to `cmake` during the configuration/generation ** __Puneet:__ why "generation"? *** step.
-For instance, `oomph-lib` allows range checking (useful for debugging but costly in terms of runtime) via a C++ macro  `RANGE_CHECKING`; if this macro is defined, `oomph-lib` will check that indices passed to vectors (and similar containers) are within the legal range.
-This requires the `oomph-lib` source code to be compiled with appropriate compiler flags, as shown here
+You can customise your build by passing flags of the form `-D<FLAG>=<value>` to `CMake` during the configuration step.
+For instance, `oomph-lib` allows range checking (useful for debugging but costly in terms of run time) via the specification of a C++ macro  `RANGE_CHECKING`; if this macro is defined, `oomph-lib` will check that indices passed to vectors (and similar containers) are within the legal range.
+This requires the `oomph-lib` source code to be compiled with appropriate compiler flags, e.g.
 ```bash
 g++ -DRANGE_CHECKING my_code.cc
 ```
+if gcc is used as the compiler.

-To ensure that the relevant compiler flags are specified at compile time, we employ so-called CMake cache variables which have to be specified at the configure stage.
-For instance, to enable range checking for all source code in the library, set the cache variable `OOMPH_ENABLE_RANGE_CHECKING` to `ON` when configuring the project:
+To ensure that such flags (in the form required by the underlying compiler) are provided when the source code is compiled, we employ `CMake`'s cache variables.
+For instance, to enable range checking, set the cache variable `OOMPH_ENABLE_RANGE_CHECKING` to `"ON"` when configuring the project:
-***__Puneet__: Please check: No need to specify the flag during the build and install stages, right? ***
+***__Puneet__: Please check: No need to specify the flag during the build and install stages, right?
+Also not sure about `"ON"` vs `ON`. ***
 ```bash
 # Configure with range checking
 cmake -G Ninja -B build -DOOMPH_ENABLE_RANGE_CHECKING=ON